CYYHH3/cyyhh3.github.io/_posts/2017-05-11-MigratingJekyllSite.md

 Adding a new site with Git is not a requirement for adding a site, but it’s strongly recommend to take advantage of all of Netlify’s continuous deployment features.

 ![](/img/2017-05-11-migratingjekyllsite/01.png)

+Once your site is connected, you can find your Repository from the list GitHub repos.
+There is also a convenient search box in case you have more repositories than the page can fit.